Auto Insurance in Los Angeles, CA (The Complete Guide)

 |Single 17-year old male||$11,063.83|

-A single 17-year male driver pays a whopping $7,536 extra compared to married 35-year-old male.
+A single 17-year male driver pays a whopping $7,536 extra compared to a married 35-year-old male.
 Factors such as age and marital status contribute to the difference in premium rates.

 The difference is also partly because married people are assumed to be less risky than an unmarried teenager.